Fastener Selection Guidelines: Different Types of Fasteners and Their Uses

 5 Points to Remember When Choosing Fasteners

-Know the application.
-You need to know the application in which the fastener will be used, but you should also be mindful of how that fastener will impact the end-user or customer and the quality of your product.
+Obviously, you need to know the application in which the fastener will be used, but you should also be mindful of how that fastener will impact the end-user or customer and the quality of your product.
 What purpose will the end product serve?
 Will fasteners be used to open and close repeatedly on a product or will the product experience vibration?
-Then, a fastener made from a long-lasting material may be a wise choice.
+Then, a fastener made from a long-lasting material may be the wise choice.
 Are you building pallets to meet high load capacity or transportation needs?
 Then, choose a high-quality nail that resists corrosion and ensures strong joints for longer pallet life.

-Know the material.
-Choose a fastener that matches the material requirements in your fastener assembly.
-Don’t forget to consider using a stronger material than the parts they support if budget allows.
+Choose a fastener that not only matches the material in your fastener assembly, but also consider using a stronger material than the parts they support.
 Choose materials based on the properties that are appropriate for the application, such as temperate minimums and maximums, chemical composition and hardness factors.
 Finish hardness is another attribute to consider.
 When selecting the best finish for your fasteners consider safety, corrosion resistance, joint functionality and impact resistance.

-Don’t pinch pennies.
 The integrity of a finished product weighs heavily on the choice of fasteners.
 Don’t attempt to cut costs or save money by choosing an inferior fastener.
-The last thing you’ll want in any application is a weak joint or poor connection, so try to think long-term concerning fastener selection.
-Choose high-quality fasteners that stand the test of time.
+The last thing you’ll want in any application is a weak joint or poor connection, so try to think long-term with regard to fastener selection.
+Choose high quality fasteners that stand the test of time.

 If you’re not sure about the fasteners your job requires, reach out to your knowledgeable LINC Systems representative.
 We can help you identify the right tools, fasteners and accessories you need to work smarter and safer.
-If you have any questions on fastener selection, please contact us today by calling 800.513.9918 or visit LINCsystems.com.
+If you have any questions on fastener selection, please click here to contact us.
+Or give us a call at 800-513-9918.